ideamark/wakeup/README.md

 3. Replace the Target MAC address in source code with your PC network card MAC address.
 Then download the code to your Arduino board.
 ![code](images/code.jpg)
 4. Connect your Arduino board to the router.
-5. Then it works, Arduino will send a "magic package" to your PC every 10 secs and keep it power off.
+5. Then it works, Arduino will send a "magic package" to your PC every 10 secs and keep it power on.